Volcano: Dormant and reactivated

-It can sometimes be difficult to distinguish between an extinct volcano and a dormant (inactive) one.
+Accordingly, it can sometimes be difficult to distinguish between an extinct volcano and a dormant (inactive) one.
+Long volcano dormancy is known to decrease awareness.
 Pinatubo was an inconspicuous volcano, unknown to most people in the surrounding areas, and initially not seismically monitored before its unanticipated and catastrophic eruption of 1991.
-Two other examples of volcanoes which were once thought to be extinct, before springing back into eruptive activity were the long-dormant Soufrière Hills volcano on the island of Montserrat, thought to be extinct until activity resumed in 1995 (turning its capital Plymouth into a ghost town) and Fourpeaked Mountain in Alaska, which, before its September 2006 eruption, had not erupted since before 8000 BCE.
+Two other examples of volcanoes that were once thought to be extinct, before springing back into eruptive activity were the long-dormant Soufrière Hills volcano on the island of Montserrat, thought to be extinct until activity resumed in 1995 (turning its capital Plymouth into a ghost town) and Fourpeaked Mountain in Alaska, which, before its September 2006 eruption, had not erupted since before 8000 BCE.

 Extinct

 Extinct volcanoes are those that scientists consider unlikely to erupt again because the volcano no longer has a magma supply.
-Examples of extinct volcanoes are many volcanoes on the Hawaiian – Emperor seamount chain in the Pacific Ocean (although some volcanoes at the eastern end of the chain are active), Hohentwiel in Germany, Shiprock in New Mexico, US, Capulin in New Mexico, US, Zuidwal volcano in the Netherlands, and many volcanoes in Italy such as Monte Vulture.
+Examples of extinct volcanoes are many volcanoes on the Hawaiian–Emperor seamount chain in the Pacific Ocean (although some volcanoes at the eastern end of the chain are active), Hohentwiel in Germany, Shiprock in New Mexico, U.S., Capulin in New Mexico, U.S., Zuidwal volcano in the Netherlands, and many volcanoes in Italy such as Monte Vulture.
 Edinburgh Castle in Scotland is located atop an extinct volcano, which forms Castle Rock.
 Whether a volcano is truly extinct is often difficult to determine.
 Since "supervolcano" calderas can have eruptive lifespans sometimes measured in millions of years, a caldera that has not produced an eruption in tens of thousands of years may be considered dormant instead of extinct.
+An individual volcano in a monogenetic volcanic field can be extinct, but that does not mean a completely new volcano might not erupt close by with little or no warning, as its field may have an active magma supply.

 Volcanic-alert level

 The three common popular classifications of volcanoes can be subjective and some volcanoes thought to have been extinct have erupted again.
 To help prevent people from falsely believing they are not at risk when living on or near a volcano, countries have adopted new classifications to describe the various levels and stages of volcanic activity.
-Some alert systems use different numbers or colors to designate the different stages.
-Other systems use colors and words.
+Some alert systems use different numbers or colours to designate the different stages.
+Other systems use colours and words.
 Some systems use a combination of both.